 Salary & Career Outlook

 Those in the top 10% category can expect an annual average salary of $71,391.
-They usually arrive because they have met a few key criteria, such as experience, employer, and location.
+They usually arrive because they have met a few key criteria, such as experience in Carthage, ME, with an annual average salary of $67,501, and Bangor, experience, employer, and location.

-Concerning the last point, Lewiston boasts the highest annual earnings figure for wind turbine mechanics in Maine, thanks to an annual average salary estimation of $69,688.
+Concerning the last point, Lewiston boasts the highest annual earnings among wind turbine technicians in Maine, with an average salary of $69,688.

-At second and third, Carthage, ME, with an annual average salary of $67,501, is followed by Bangor with an annual average salary of $67,411.
+Second and third are Carthage, ME, with an annual average salary of $67,501, and Bangor, with an annual average salary of $67,411.